doniaabdelmoneim/doniaabdelmoneim/README.md

 - 🏢 I'm a Software Engineer <br/>
 - 👨‍💻 As an engineer, I'm constantly learning and exploring new technologies to improve my skills. <br/>
 - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development. <br/>
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee. <br/>
 - 👨‍💻 Check out my portfolio at  to see some of the projects I've worked on. <br/>
 </p>